Organisation and job roles

 The Government Liaisons will support Kaitūhono/Connectors to assist disabled people and whānau to access other government services (e.g. benefit applications) and to build positive relationships with other parts of government (e.g. learning support in school).
 The Government Liaisons will be the link between Kaitūhono/Connectors and key government agencies such as the Ministries of Health, Social Development, Education, Oranga Tamariki, and ACC to access government supports.

-The Disability Information team may be the first point of contact in Mana Whaikaha for disabled people and whānau – face to face at the hubs, on the phone or in response to emails.
+The Information Specialist team may be the first point of contact in Mana Whaikaha for disabled people and whānau – face to face at the hubs, on the phone or in response to emails.
 They will welcome everyone and provide useful information, particularly for disabled people and whānau.
 If there is an enquiry about disability support, which sits outside Mana Whaikaha, the team will link people to the right people or organisation.

 Based on information provided by the Connectors the Funding Coordinators make decisions and provide advice about the funding proposals from disabled people and their whānau.
 The Funding Coordinators will allocate funding and ensure it is transparent, equitable and responsive to the needs of disabled people and whānau.

 The Business Insight Specialist is responsible for analysis and reporting on the prototype.
 In conjunction with the Directors they will provide information and insights to the MidCentral Governance Group and to support the try, learn and adjust approach.

 The role of the Web Support person is to optimise website performance, ensuring a high-quality online experience for disabled people and whānau.
 The position manages and oversees all online content on the Mana Whaikaha website, ensuring it is accurate, accessible and easy to use.

 The Administrators will provide high-quality and timely administrative support to maximise the efficiency of the essential backbone functions across both teams.